fullcontact/full.core/README.md

 env variable. config loader will default to reading `dev.yaml` in project's root directory if no explicit config path is provided.

+You can load values from environment variables with the "${VAR_NAME}" syntax.
+They will behave like regular strings when loaded via `opt`.

 ## Logging